sap-tutorials/Tutorials/tutorials/abap-custom-analytical-queries/abap-custom-analytical-queries.md

 [ACCORDION-BEGIN [Step 5: ](Select Display Tab)] Switch now to the **Display** tab.
 The **Display** icon indicates, whether a column is shown in the report.
-The **Filter** icon indicates, whether fixed value filters are defined for this field.
+The **Filter** icon indicates, whether a fixed value filter is defined for this field.

 ![Select Data Source](display.png)